microsoft/build-server-for-gradle/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Telemetry

+The Build Server for Gradle will not send telemetry by itself.
+But it will send telemetry event to its client.
+If you don't want this behavior, set the system property `disableServerTelemetry`.